 - Increases Muscle stretch

-One of the most noticeable advantages of yoga is the increased muscle stretch and flexibility.
-Unlike other gym workouts that enhance your musculature in your body, yoga focus on the increased flexibility of your muscles without bulking up your musculature.
+One of the most noticeable advantages of yoga is increased muscle stretch and flexibility.
+Unlike other gym workouts that enhance the musculature in your body, yoga focus on the increased flexibility of your muscles without bulking up your musculature.
 To many women, this can be more useful than going to the gym.
-Pregnant women are also prescribed yoga ease their delivery with eased muscle flexibility and stretchability.
+Pregnant women have also prescribed yoga to ease their delivery with eased muscle flexibility and stretchability.

 - Improves Cardiovascular System